This article about the best warehousing startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - 6 River Systems Demonstrates Collaborative Robotics Solution – Logistics Viewpoints

 It isn’t only robots who are getting the opportunity to see the world like never before – but human employees too.
-Atheer is a startup which offers workers the opportunity to see the world around them with brand new eyes through Augmented Interactive Reality.
+Atheer represents the kind of warehousing startups that offers workers the opportunity to see the world around them with brand new eyes through Augmented Interactive Reality.
 The Californian technology company offers glasses and other solutions which allow employees to interact with their workplace in a digital, responsive way.
 The tech has been proven to improve productivity across manufacturing, retail, medical, energy, and field services.